The romantic university town Lund in Sweden is an easy and interesting day-trip destination from Copenhagen Airport or

 Transportation to Lund in Sweden from Copenhagen

 Getting to Lund in Sweden for a day-trip visit is easy by car or train from Copenhagen (or on direct trains from Malmö, Gothenburg or Stockholm).
 Passport controls are often done but add surprisingly little to travel time, especially when arriving by car.

 Traveling to Lund by Car

 Driving to Lund is easy.
 From Copenhagen Airport, cross the Øresund bridge – actually first a tunnel and then the famous bridge – and continue on the E27 / E6 highway around Malmö to Lund.
 Parking garages in Lund are well marked – simply follow signs to the center.

-Crossing the Øresund Bridge by car is pricy – DKK350 / SEK440 / €48 one-way.
+Crossing the Øresund Bridge by car is pricy – DKK390 / SEK440 / €48 one-way — cheaper if paid online, and many cheap deals are often available for day trips.
 If planning to cross the bridge more than once per year, sign up for a BroPass.
 Payment and passport control are always done on the Swedish side only.

 By Train to Lund in Sweden